Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 Lead Apron Core Materials Used by IndoSurgicals

-IndoSurgicals offers multiple core material options for different user requirements.
+IndoSurgicals offers multiple core material options for different user requirements, including conventional lead-based and modern lead-free options.

 StPb® is a traditional lead-vinyl radiation protection core material.
 It is a cost-effective option for users who prefer conventional lead-based shielding for standard X-ray protection applications.